A research centre focused on occupational cancer

 Approximately 60 occupational exposures have been classified as definite or probable human carcinogens (cancer-causing) and over a hundred more are suspected carcinogens.
 There are many workplace substances that cause cancer in animals that have not been carefully evaluated in humans.
 Occupational exposures may account for 20 to 30% of the cancers among blue collar workers.

 How the OCRC operates

 The OCRC is a unique partnership that unites research, healthcare, workplace safety, labour and industry groups.
-It is jointly funded by Cancer Care Ontario, the Ontario Ministry of Labour, and the Canadian Cancer Society, Ontario Division and was developed in collaboration with the United Steelworkers.
+It is jointly funded by Cancer Care Ontario, the Ontario Ministry of Labour, and the Canadian Cancer Society and was developed in collaboration with the United Steelworkers.
 The Centre is housed at Cancer Care Ontario.
 It is led by a Director, Dr. Paul Demers, and supported by a Steering Committee and a Scientific Advisory Committee.
 Click here to view a booklet with more information on the OCRC, including its development, research, and vision.

 Visit the OCRC partners’ websites:

 A World Health Organization Collaborating Centre

 In 2016, the World Health Organization (WHO) designated the Occupational Cancer Research Centre (OCRC) as a Collaborating Centre for Occupational and Environmental Cancer.
 This designation is the result of a long-standing partnership between OCRC, CAREX Canada, and the Pan American Health Organization (PAHO), which serves as the Americas regional office of the WHO, on occupational cancer research and prevention in Latin America and the Caribbean.
 Click here to read more.